Farlwastaken/nms-2.0-v1.2.1/README.md

 When you have added the new branch to your fork, submit a pull request to this base repository.
 This way, we may compile all versions from different collaborators in OST under a single GitHub repository.

 Otherwise, if you are a regular user, I'd encourage you to clone and rename this project to suit your own purposes.
-This NMS is built for monitoring IoT Powerlink Smart Boxes and not other IoT devices, but it may serve as a good starter boilerplate for a software that monitors a different set of devices that use MQTT Protocol.
+This NMS is built to exclusively monitor O2Network IoT Boxes, but it may serve as a good starter boilerplate for a software that monitors different IoT devices that can communicate using MQTT Protocol.

 ## Find a bug?

-For OST collaborators, since this project won't be actively maintained by this author besides accepting pull requests, feel free to make your changes or fixes to the new branch in your fork before submitting the pull request.
+For OST collaborators, since this project won't be actively maintained by this author aside from accepting pull requests, feel free to make your changes or fixes to the new branch in your fork before submitting the pull request.